-Because all of us do have and we are in that journey to accomplish our own mission; to reach our own destination.
+Because all of us do have and we are on that journey to accomplish our own mission; to reach our own destination.

-If I am here and I have to go there, the steps in between is a journey.
+If I am here and I have to go there, the steps in between are a journey.

 A journey is a series of steps, it’s a series of stages.

-We long to be in our destination but are we ready to bear the consequence of accomplishing that mission?
+We long to be at our destination but are we ready to bear the consequence of accomplishing that mission?

-We long to be in our destination but we don’t want the process.
+We long to be at our destination but we don’t want the process.